mncc8337/kerosene/README.md

 - [ ] set file timestamp
 ## known bugs
 - ATA PIO mode initialization some time failed (very rare): address mark not found
+- sometime keyboard is not working
 - enter_usermode() crash after run `iret`
-- `cd ..` command not working properly,i think it's time to make a real tree
+- remove directory which was not created by the kernel will destroy the disk image
 ## learning resources
 note that anything related to osdev are on [the osdev wiki](http://wiki.osdev.org/Expanded_Main_Page)
 ### great tutorials